Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 >“Design and construct an autonomous tracking and communication support system for an antenna to be used to track unmanned aircraft during flight.”

-If you want to check this project out and others follow this link to the CU senior projects page and go to the 2015 projects page .
+If you want to check this project out and others follow this link to the CU senior projects page and go to the 2015 projects page.

 [CU Aerospace Senior Projects](http://www.colorado.edu/aerospace/current-students/undergraduates/senior-design-projects?qt-qt_senior_design_2014_15=1#qt-qt_senior_design_2014_15)

 ##This Project
-The underlying principle here is that if you have two GPS locations provided by two different recivers a position vector can be calculated between them.
-This can be used to aim a directional antenna or in the case of this project a laser from one object (the base station) to the other object (Target) at theoretically any distance which is only limited to your ability to provide the base station with the targets GPS location
+The underlying principle here is that if two GPS locations are provided by two different recivers a position vector can be calculated between them.
+This can be used to aim a directional antenna or in the case of this project a laser from one object (the base station) to the other object (Target) at theoretically any distance which is only limited to your ability to provide the base station with the targets GPS location.
-###GPS vector description
 The theory behind this is very simple and is shown in the figure below.
-Knowing the horizontal and the vertical difference between points you can use the arc tan function to give you the angle that you need.
+Knowing the horizontal and the vertical difference between points you can use the inverse tangent function to give you the angle that you need.
 Picture displaying GPS Vector

-Pointing\Angle = arctan{\frac{Target\Latitude - Base\Latitude}{Target\Longitude - Base\Longitude}}

 The video below demonstrates the basic functionality of the system.
 Showing the laser track the target object as it moves Video of operation